-I spent the last 5 years of my privileged life traveling, partying, and consuming, and my soul was aching for something deeper and rooted.
+I spent the last five years of my privileged life, traveling, partying, and consuming, and my soul was aching for something deeper and rooted.

 The Earth Odyssey trip is relying on crowdsourcing to make it happen.
-The entire team of Econaut experts are donating their time for the cause.
+The entire team of Econaut experts is donating their time for the cause.

-We are in the final week of our campaign, so we’d be eternally grateful for any sized donation.
-Every dollar helps pay for the travels costs to do this work.
+We are in the final week of our campaign, so we'd be eternally grateful for any sized donation.
+Every dollar helps pay for the travel costs to do this work.